leonardojo/ggPlantmap/README.md

 ## ggPlantmap guides (HIGHLY RECOMMENDED!)

-We created a step-by-step [user guide](https://github.com/leonardojo/ggPlantmap/blob/main/ggPlantmap.userguide.md) to help users navigate through the package.
+I created a step-by-step [user guide](https://github.com/leonardojo/ggPlantmap/blob/main/ggPlantmap.userguide.md) to help users navigate through the package.

-We also created a [step-by-step guide with tips](https://github.com/leonardojo/ggPlantmap/blob/main/Tutorial%20for%20XML%20file.pdf) on how to create your own ggPlantmap.
+I also created a [step-by-step guide with tips](https://github.com/leonardojo/ggPlantmap/blob/main/Tutorial%20for%20XML%20file.pdf) on how to create your own ggPlantmap.